 Eligible candidates must meet the following requirements:

-b) All candidates holding a different bachelor's degree from the ones listed in Note 1 must have earned at least 9 ECTS in economics and/ or mathematics/ statistics.
-The ECTS credit value of foreign applicants' undergraduate studies will be assessed by the MHR admissions committee.
+b) All candidates holding a different bachelor's degree from the ones listed in Note 1 must have earned at least 9 ECTS in economics or mathematics/ statistics.
+The ECTS credit value of foreign applicants undergraduate studies will be assessed by the MLS admissions committee.
 Applicants holding an Italian bachelor's degree must have earned the required credits within the set of admissible "settori scientifico-disciplinari" (disciplinary scientific sectors) listed below under the heading "Note 2".
 Applicants who have completed their undergraduate studies at foreign universities should exhibit a comparable academic record or competence in logic, statistics and mathematics.

-c) Non-native speakers of English must be able to demonstrate their knowledge of English either by showing they have at least one year of university studies at institutions where the language of instruction is English, or by providing evidence of possessing a IELTS score of at least 5.5 or an equivalent to level B2 in the Common European Framework of Reference for Languages (CEFR).
+c) Non-native speakers of English must be able to demonstrate their knowledge of English either by showing they have at least one year of university studies at institutions where the language of instruction is English, or by providing evidence of possessing a minimum English language proficiency at level B2 within the Common European Framework of Reference for Languages (CEFR).
 The English level B2 is assessed by the University Language Centre SLAM throughout the admission process in the following ways:

 d) Admission will be decided on the basis of academic merit, coherence of their previous curriculum with the learning objectives of the Master's degree in Management of Human resources, and a test which will be assigned upon application.
 Applicants might be interviewed for admission.

 * Note 1 (in Italian)